stiglyt/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

         tags: ${{ steps.meta.outputs.tags }}
         labels: ${{ steps.meta.outputs.labels }}
     ```
+10. Remove the last step named `Sign the published Docker image`

-9. Commit the file to the repository.
+11. Commit the file to the repository.

-10. The GitHub Action is now running and will automatically build and push the container to GitHub registry.
+12. The GitHub Action is now running and will automatically build and push the container to GitHub registry.

     ![Summary of running Docker workflow executing in GitHub Actions tab of repository.](media/hol-ex1-task4-step10-1.png "GitHub Actions")

     ![Detail of running Docker workflow.](media/hol-ex1-task4-step10-2.png "GitHub Action Detail")

-11. Set up workflows for `content-api` and `content-init` in the same manner.
+13. Set up workflows for `content-api` and `content-init` in the same manner.
     - In the `env:` section, update the **IMAGE_NAME** to `fabrikam-api` or `fabrikam-init` and set **REGISTRY** to `ghcr.io/${{ github.actor }}`.
+    - In the `jobs:` section, in the `Log into registry ${{ env.REGISTRY }}` step, change the pasword to use `secrets.CR_PAT` instead of `secrets.GITHUB_TOKEN`.
     - In the `jobs:` section, in the `Build and push Docker image` step, set the **file** and **context** paths to the respective `content-api` or `content-init` folders.
+    - In the `jobs:` section, remove the last step named `Sign the published Docker image`.
     - Save the YAML files as `fabrikam-api.yml` and `fabrikam-init.yml`, respectively.

     > **Note**: You can optionally add `workflow_dispatch:` in the `on:` trigger section to set a manual trigger for the GitHub Actions workflow.

-    > **Note**: If you encounter any errors due to `cosign`, feel free to remove the image signing section from the workflow, as it is not needed to complete the lab.
-You could alternatively add a manual trigger (see above) and try running the workflow again, to determine if the error is transient.

-12. Navigate to the `Packages` tab in your GitHub account and verify that the container images have been built and pushed to the container registry.
+14. Navigate to the `Packages` tab in your GitHub account and verify that the container images have been built and pushed to the container registry.

     ![GitHub Packages tab listing summary of container images that have been pushed to the container registry.](media/hol-ex1-task4-step12-1.png "GitHub Packages")

-13. Pull the latest changes from your GitHub repository.
+15. Pull the latest changes from your GitHub repository.

 ## Exercise 2: Continuous Delivery